yosbenj/lab-unsupervised-learning-intro/readme.md

 4. You want to send the `Spotify` audio features of the submitted song to the clustering model, which should return a cluster number.
 5. Then you recommend a song from the same cluster number.

 Your model will be even more accurate the more songs you use to create your clusters in your model, so you want to have as many songs as possible to create the clustering model.
 You can find some larger datasets on Kaggle containing more songs with audio features that have already been scraped and saved as a .csv file.
+You can add these to your own scraped data.
 Here are some links to try:
 - [Datasets 1960 - 2019](https://www.kaggle.com/datasets/theoverman/the-spotify-hit-predictor-dataset?select=README.txt)
 - [Datasets 1921 - 2020](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv)
 - [General Song Datasets](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)